SciML/SciMLSensitivity.jl/docs/src/examples/ode/prediction_error_method.md

 Another case that poses a problem for simulation-error estimation is when the system is unstable or chaotic.
 A small error in either the initial condition or the parameters may cause the simulation error to diverge and its gradient to become meaningless.

 In both of these examples, we may make use of measurements we have of the evolution of the system to prevent the simulation error from diverging.
 For instance, if we have measured the angle of the pendulum, we can make use of this measurement to adjust the angle during the simulation to make sure it stays close to the measured angle.
-Instead of performing a pure simulation, we instead say that we *predict* the state a while forward in time, given all the measurements up until the current time point.
+Instead of performing a pure simulation, we instead say that we *predict* the state a while forward in time, given all the measurements until the current time point.
 By minimizing this prediction rather than the pure simulation, we can often prevent the model error from diverging even though we have a poor initial guess.

 We start by defining a model of the pendulum.
 The model takes a parameter $L$ corresponding to the length of the pendulum.